MiDe22: An Annotated Multi-Event Tweet Dataset for Misinformation Detection: Conclusion

 \section{Conclusion}

-In this study, we curate a dataset for misinformation detection.
-The dataset has novelty in terms of the variety of languages (English and Turkish), topics (recent three important and additional miscellaneous topic as one group and 40 events per language), and engagements (like, reply, retweet, and quote).
-We further analyze the dataset and provide benchmark experiments including the performances of state-of-the-art models for the task of multi-class misinformation detection.
+We curate a multi-event tweet dataset for misinformation detection that has novelty in terms of the variety of languages (English and Turkish), topics (various topics and 40 events per language), and engagements (like, reply, retweet, and quote).
+We further analyze the dataset and provide benchmark experiments including the performances of state-of-the-art models.
 We publish the dataset and the files related to the dataset curation for transparency.
 They provide new opportunities for researchers from different backgrounds including but not limited to natural language processing, social network analysis, and computer vision.

 In future work, we plan to develop new models on our dataset for various tasks such as multimodal detection and adversarial attacks for misinformation.
 Cross-lingual misinformation spread is another opportunity since our dataset covers two languages with overlapping events.
 We can also extend our study to other social media platforms for cross-platform misinformation detection.